Fr4cK5/spear/README.md

 ```bash
 git clone https://github.com/Fr4cK5/spear
 ```
+1. Do either of
+    - Start Spear `./native/Spear-Native.ahk`.
+Since there's no personal config file, it will automatically copy the default one.

-Make a copy of the file `./config/config_default.json` and name it `config.json`.
+    - Make a copy of the file `./config/config_default.json` and name it `config.json`.
-Now you can safely edit your config while also having a fallback option.
+1. Now you can safely edit your config while also having a fallback option.

 # Important